turingschool/try-turing/a11y-single/css/index.md

   <h3>Try It: Classes & IDs</h3>
   <p>In the <code>style.css</code> file, use a class attribute to give the same styles to 2 of your paragraphs, but not to the other(s).</p>
   <p>Based on how you'd like to style your page, if you see the need for other classes or IDs, go ahead and implement them!</p>
-  <p>As you are probably in the habit of by now, check in on the view of your live app!</p>
+  <p>As you are probably in the habit of by now, observe the changes in the browser.</p>
 </div>

 ## Layout